Using The Text/HTML Editor: Atto

 Italic

-Italicized text often has a specific meaning in addition to providing emphasis.
+The italics button makes the selected text italicized.
+This can have a specific meaning in addition to providing emphasis.
 According to Computer Hope some examples for when it’s appropriate to use italic text:

 • Use italic when you want to emphasize a word or phrase in a sentence.